plaguss/pytokei/docs/index.md

 Run `make install-dev` inside a virtual environment, `make test`, `make mypy` and `make format` to ensure everything is as expected, and `make docs` to build the documentation.

-There are some problems when building the docs with mkdocstrings, a reminder is in the following [github issue](https://github.com/mkdocstrings/mkdocstrings/issues/404).
+*There are some problems when building the docs with mkdocstrings, a reminder is in the following [github issue](https://github.com/mkdocstrings/mkdocstrings/issues/404).
+For the moment, it seems that the best option is to remove the .so file and build the docs without it.*